tekjoey/website/content/posts/high-availability.md

 Then navigating to the IP address of HA-01 I saw the page for SVR-01.
 Refreshing the page quickly a bunch of times forced it to load balance and so I also saw the page for SVR-02!
 Everything was working!
 I then copied the same configuration to HA-02.

-The last thing to get working is the Virtual IP using `keepalived`, so that `haproxy` doesn't become a single point of failure.
+The last thing to get working is the Virtual IP (VIP) using `keepalived`, so that `haproxy` doesn't become a single point of failure.
 This took a little bit more investigation.
 I am thankful for the information at [this site](https://packetpushers.net/blog/vrrp-linux-using-keepalived-2/).

 First, install `keepalived` on HA-01